Customer expectations drive a business toward success or lead to its eventual failure. It’s all about how well you handle them.

 For instance, if they have been using a feature for a long time, there is no need to send educational content because that might be redundant.
 Instead, tell them about a new product they might like or an upcoming feature.

-These become repetitive, and people might refuse to answer.
+📝 If survey questions become repetitive, people might refuse to answer.
 Create a personalized set of questions.
 When you implement the changes that clients have suggested, evaluate them to see if any have triggered a change in their perception of the product.

 Competitors influence your customers’ journey.
 Even after your product hits the market, you must constantly develop new features or improve existing ones to keep it relevant.